tylerho5/school-projects/movie-recommender-system/README.md

 - [Quynh Nguyen](https://www.linkedin.com/in/quynhnng/): Contributions in research, testing, technical report, and presentation.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/tylerho5/school-projects/blob/main/LICENSE) file in the parent repository for details.
+This project is licensed under the BSD 3-Clause License.
+See the [LICENSE](movie-recommender-system/LICENSE) file in this repository for details.